alberto-martino/amartino1-lse/README.md

 💸 For DS105L, my teammates and I are currently working on a project analysing the impact of **education** on salary and job in the United States of America: stay tuned for more!

+🐍 Currently trying to improve my Pyhton and Tableau skills.

 ## What comes next?

 ❓ I would like to explore more the theme of Artificial Intelligence and ethics or the tensions in the [semiconductor market](https://www.bbc.com/news/business-63995570).

+🗄️ I would like to expand my knowledge on SQL and R soon.

 🤝 If you would like to collaborate, drop me an email at [albertomartino.it@gmail.com](mailto:albertomartino.it@gmail.com)!